EdoRondelli/Tirocinio-Magistrale/01_analyses/07_CODEML/README.md

 performed alignment and trimming. performed targetpepetide removal with targep2.0 (will have to remove manually too) performed gene tree creation for all 3 genes which had the tips removed.
+[all this in ~/snakemake-tutorial/01_tree_paralogous_manual]

+manual trimming was then done for the 3 orthogroups, and then the 8 (red+blue) orthogroups were ran through CODEML to obtain the rst files.